polybar/polybar/doc/user/actions.rst

 change what actions are recognized by polybar modules.

-If you explicitly use any polybar action names in your config or any of your scripts, you are advised to change them, as they may stop working at some point.
+If you explicitly use any polybar action names in your config or any of your scripts, you are advised to change them, as they may stop working at some point in the future.
 For now polybar still supports the old action names, will convert them to the appropriate new action name, and will print a warning to help you find old action names in your config.